rcompos/kubespray-and-pray/README.md

     `$ cd; git clone https://bitbucket.org/solidfire/kubespray-and-pray`

-3. To-do
-    Known hosts??
-Make connection first?
-    Might need to log in and make a ssh connection which will create .ssh dir.

 ### Install Components ###

 Perform the following steps on the **control node** where ansible command will be run from.
 Define the nodes, etcds and masters as appropriate.
 The cluster machines must already exist and be responsive to SSH.